 Gooru lets you create collections of resources that you have found on the web.
 You can also see other collections and take quizzes that have been made by others.

-Here is another great tool that you can use.
+Here is another great tool that you can use to curate your websites.

 Bag the Web